Get in Touch

 • Integration patterns: chat and ticket workflows within a safe sandbox environment.

-• Designing a repeatable automation flow: trigger, action, review, approvals, and handoff.
+• Designing repeatable automation flows: triggers, actions, reviews, approvals, and handoffs.

-• Operational basics: logging, auditability, configuration management, and a pilot readiness checklist.
+• Operational essentials: logging, auditability, configuration management, and a pilot readiness checklist.

 Requirements

-• Familiarity with basic command line operations (folders, paths, environment variables).
+• Familiarity with basic command-line operations (directories, paths, environment variables).

-• Ability to install and run developer tools on your workstation (Git, Node.js).
+• Ability to install and run developer tools on your workstation (e.g., Git, Node.js).

-• Basic experience with JavaScript or scripting (reading code and making minor edits).
+• Basic proficiency in JavaScript or scripting (reading code and making minor edits).

 Audience

-• Developers and automation engineers seeking to build AI-powered assistants and internal tooling.
+• Developers and automation engineers looking to build AI-powered assistants and internal tools.

 • IT and operations professionals aiming to automate recurring support and administrative tasks.